Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 However, the emphasis was way more on following every music theory rule in the book than creating a beautiful melody and harmonizing it with chords

-Using your music theory knowledge creatively to compose music, write songs or improvise is the real deal.
+Using your music theory knowledge creatively to compose music, write songs, or improvise is the real deal.

 Instead, I was trying to write a series of notes that were in the right key, belonged to a chord tone in the right places, were not too wide a leap, not too dissonant, were within the range of the given instrument, and at the right time.